Sustainability

 Product protection

-Optimised plastic packaging reduces food waste in the retail sector.
+Optimised plastic packaging reduces food waste in the retail sector by better protecting food.
 Plastic packaging also reduces losses during transport and storage in the non-food sector, thus saving valuable environmental resources.
+The aim is to maximise protection with as little packaging as possible.

 Consumer protection

 Plastic packaging protects its contents from spoilage and damage.
-It ensures quality, shelf life and hygiene.
+They ensure quality, shelf life and hygiene.
 Conversely, UN hazardous goods packaging can protect the environment from toxic or highly flammable contents.
 Tamper-evident seals on plastic packaging serve to protect against theft and counterfeiting.

 Microplastics / macroplastics